MellieDee/readMe-generator/README.md

 ## **Usage**
 ***
-Answer the questions when prompted.</br>Hints:</br>Do not start any answer with the space bar (README.md will generate, but not correctly formatted.)</br>Use '< / br >' (without spaces) for line breaks or after the last word/character of a list item.</br>If the screenshot doesn't show, check your relative path, or try changing the number of '.' at the start.</br>To customize, delete or comment out unwanted questions in the index file and corresponding section andor function in the readMe-page-template file; add your own questions and corresponding section andor function in the readMe-page-template file.
+Answer the questions when prompted.</br>Hints:</br>Do not start any answer with the space bar (README.md will generate, but not correctly formatted.)</br>Use '< / br >' (without spaces) for line breaks or after the last word/character of a list item.</br>If the screenshot doesn't show, check your relative path, or try changing the number of '.' at the start.
+At this time, only one image can be added through the prompts; if you have more they are easy to add manually in the generated the README.md file.</br>To customize, delete or comment out unwanted questions in the index file and corresponding section andor function in the readMe-page-template file; add your own questions and corresponding section andor function in the readMe-page-template file.

 &nbsp;